 Divorce is a process of separation and transformation – a process that begins long before the dissolution decree.
-Its stages – cognitive, emotional, physical, legal, and spiritual – if worked through, can substantially lessen your pain.
-The reason for “Divorce Court” melodrama is because couples are trying to make the legal separation while they haven’t separated emotionally, though they may be physically apart.
+It has five stages: Cognitive, emotional, physical, legal, and spiritual.
+Working through them can substantially lessen your pain.
+The reason for “Divorce Court” melodrama is because couples are trying to make the legal separation but haven’t separated emotionally, though they may be physically apart.

 The cognitive separation may seem relatively painless, but it usually follows a long period of frustration and unhappiness.
 This intent may not be expressed, or even consciously acknowledged.
 Some protest that they never wanted a divorce, blaming it on their spouse, all the while passively precipitating or allowing the marital break-up, and provoking or permitting their spouse to carry it out.
 In other cases, spouses may each silently come to their moment of resolve, only to hear the words uttered by their partner.
-The open acknowledgement of this intention and the individual’s and/or couple’s decision to divorce mark the beginning of the physical and legal process of separation.
+The open acknowledgment of this intention and the individual’s and/or couple’s decision to divorce mark the beginning of the physical and legal process of separation.

 The physical separation is simply that; however, couples may continually reunite until the emotional divorce is complete.
 Although some couples separate with no intent to divorce, where the intent is present, usually physical separation is a necessary precursor to completing the emotional separation.
 Physical separation is a big adjustment and generates more stress.
 It includes setting up two households, establishing new boundaries, and often requires financial, custody, and visitation decisions and negotiations.
 See “Co-Parenting after Divorce.”

 The legal dissolution is the socio-economic and cultural separation.
 As a lawyer and therapist, it is apparent to me that unresolved emotional conflicts fuel adversarial posturing.
-The legal divorce can be a long, drawn out battle, in which couples stay connected through their anger by breaking agreements and violating court orders, or by taking either intransigent or ever-changing positions.
+The legal divorce can be a long, drawn-out battle, in which couples stay connected through their anger by breaking agreements and violating court orders, or by taking either intransigent or ever-changing positions.
 Unfortunately, too often attorneys end up absorbing or acting-out their clients’ rage, or become a pawn in their clients’ inner conflict and inability to separate – trying to hold on, and at the same time let go.

 The emotional separation is the painful period where one can grow.
 This process may not necessarily lead to divorce.
 In fact, if these changes are worked through as a couple, they may result in a more healthy and satisfying relationship.
 It is when the marriage is not flexible enough to absorb changes, or when either or both partners discover that their needs will not be met by the other, that the unbonding process continues towards further separation.

 It will be different for everyone, but for example: A passive spouse expresses anger, or a volatile partner good-humouredly walks away from an argument; each asks for what they really want from one another; a spouse does something personally important, even though their partner objects; to refuse to tolerate some unacceptable behavior of their spouse that they’ve been complaining about forever; to take a solo vacation; or to refuse to do something they’ve always felt obliged to do.
 In emotionally unbonding, people really do become different, in the sense that they have a choice of new responses and behaviors.

 One man so idealized his father, who died when he was only four years old, that when his son reached four, he not only divorced, but moved out of state.
 The proximity to his ex-wife was not as painful as the hidden painful memory of his father’s abandonment and the prospect of tarnishing his father’s reputation by meeting his own son’s needs.
 Another couple had no complaints until the children arrived, when the father began abusing the children, repeating the abusive parenting he had received.
-One woman kept marrying men who had affairs, until she was willing to face her unresolved feelings towards her father, who had been unfaithful to her mother.
+One woman kept marrying men who had affairs until she was willing to face her unresolved feelings towards her father, who had been unfaithful to her mother.

-I am not suggesting that one need to work through family history in order to successfully divorce, but doing so frees the person from repeating these conflicts in another relationship and disrupts emotional connections that can undermine the couple’s attempts to separate.
+I am not suggesting that you need to work through family history in order to successfully divorce, but doing so frees the person from repeating these conflicts in another relationship and disrupts emotional connections that can undermine the couple’s attempts to separate.
 I have seen many couples still “married”, years after the formal divorce, if only to maintain contact through court battles, or alternatively ritualistically celebrating holidays together (“for the children’s sake”).
 One such couple, divorced many years, lived in separate houses on the same property, but maintained sufficient distance through legal hostilities.
 Another lived as neighbors, but could not separate too far from one another, because she needed to rescue him from his depressions, and he needed to drive her around.

 On the other hand, when a couple consciously works through the emotional divorce and unbonding, the drama subsides and marital structure gradually falls away, although they may still esteem one another, or love each other in the spiritual sense.
 Ideally, the physical and legal separation can then follow more smoothly.

 Divorce represents loneliness, change of lifestyle, imagined losses of what might have been, and of memories of what once was; as well as real losses on every front, such as home, family, children, financial, and often friends and in-laws.
-It may entail a move to a different city or school, a job change, or a homemaker going back to school or entering the work force for the first time.
+It may entail a move to a different city or school, a job change, or a homemaker going back to school or entering the workforce for the first time.
 It also involves loss of identity, as a wife, a husband, and possibly as a father or mother.
 To successfully move on, each fear must be addressed and each loss mourned.
 Much of the grief work can precede the physical and legal divorce and smooth the way.

 In working with families in major transition, it is helpful to contemplate the Chinese ideogram for crisis, which represents both danger and opportunity.
 Loosening our attachments to the things we hold most dear allows for more space and flow within us, the possibility of new experiences, and the opportunity to meet as yet unknown parts of ourselves.
 Carl Jung is reported to have congratulated his friends when they were fired, saying “Let’s open a bottle of wine; this is wonderful news; something good will happen now!”